MIMO Evolution toward 6G: End-User-Centric Collaborative MIMO: Introduction

 In addition to communication functions, location-based services are becoming increasingly popular in 6G.
-To this end, 3GPP has been enhancing functionalities for more accurate position measurements since Rel-16, but these functionalities rely on two-way communication between a UE and the 5G Core (5GC) network \cite{Bartoletti-COMSMag21}.
-Fortunately, multiple antennas at the user-side provide an opportunity to enable angle-of-arrival (AoA) estimations.
-Combining the information from visual-inertial odometry (VIO) systems with the AoA information allows the positioning process without revealing the UE's position information to the 5GC network \cite{Shih-IOT23}, further preserving privacy on the UE side.
-However, equipping UEs with large arrays is necessary to estimate precise AoA, which is often infeasible due to form factor constraints.
+The 3GPP has been enhancing functionalities that rely on two-way communication between a UE and the 5G Core (5GC) network \cite{Bartoletti-COMSMag21} for more accurate position measurements since Rel-16.
+However, multiple antennas at the UE side provide an opportunity to enable angle-of-arrival (AoA) estimations.
+Combining the information from visual-inertial odometry (VIO) systems with the AoA information allows for the positioning process without revealing the UE's position information to the 5GC network, further preserving privacy on the UE side \cite{Shih-IOT23}.
+However, equipping UEs with large arrays for precise AoA estimation is often infeasible due to form factor constraints.

-To overcome the limitations of equipping UEs with large arrays, we propose grouping surrounding fixed or portable devices to create an end-user-centric collaborative MIMO (UE-CoMIMO) framework.
-This framework allows the end-user to be virtually equipped with numerous antennas, similar to multi-TRP.
-It has been included in \cite{RP230651} as one of new techniques to be discussed in 3GPP Rel-19.
-As an example in Fig. \ref{fig:PAN_UseCase}, a basic setup of UE-CoMIMO consists of a smartphone and extended reality (XR) glasses, which are expected to be popular personal area devices.
-The XR glasses could have two antennas, while the smartphone can be equipped with four antennas.
-If they collaboratively process their received signals, ideally, the devices' antenna capacity is expected to increase to six.
-From the network's viewpoint, a BS appears to communicate with an upgraded user aggregated by multiple devices.
+To address the limitations of equipping UEs with large arrays, we propose a collaborative MIMO framework called end-user-centric collaborative MIMO (UE-CoMIMO).
+This framework allows the end user to virtually have numerous antennas, similar to multi-TRP.
+It has been included in \cite{RWS230111} as one of the new techniques to be discussed in 3GPP Rel-19.
+As shown in Fig. \ref{fig:PAN_UseCase}, a basic UE-CoMIMO setup involves a smartphone and extended reality (XR) glasses, which are expected to be popular personal area devices.
+The XR glasses may have two antennas, while the smartphone can be equipped with four antennas.
+If these devices collaboratively process their received signals, ideally, the effective antenna capacity of the devices can increase to six.
+From the network's perspective, a BS appears to communicate with an upgraded user that is aggregated by multiple devices.